deisygysi/EVOP_2019/docs/04_Association.md

 One option is to use the **Tukey's Method** to test all possible pairwise differences of means to determine if at least one difference is significantly different from 0;
 On R the function is ``TukeyHSD(aov())``.

-Another option is **Scheffé's Method** to test all possible contrasts at the same time, to see if at least one is significantly different from 0;
+Another option is **Scheffe's Method** to test all possible contrasts at the same time, to see if at least one is significantly different from 0;
 On R, ``scheffe.test(aov, "treatment")``.

 Another option is **Duncan**.
 It is much more conservative, and more powerful than the other, but it doesn't control the error rate correctly;
 On R, ``duncan.test(aov, "treatment")``.

 ```r
 # Tukey Honestly Significant Differences